MatthewWolff/bash_bois/README.md

 ```bash
 mkdir <dirname> && cd $_
 ```
-The special `$_` variable, in bash, is a reference to the last argument of the most recently executed command (in this case, `<dirname>`).
+The special `$_` variable, in bash, is a reference to the last argument of the most recently executed command (in this case, `<dirname>`). **NOTE:** this is *different* than `!$`, which refers to the last argument of the previous command **in the shell history.**

 There are probably several other handy ways to use this, so if you stumble upon any, please submit a pull request or a new issue to this repo to let us know!